alexarmbr/alexarmbr.github.io/docs/_posts/2024-06-13-Understanding-NVIDIA-Tensor-Core-Performance.markdown

 For the rest of this article I will discuss a series of 5 kernels that got me to ~80% of cublas level performance on a tensor core GEMM.
 Each kernel builds on the previous one, and the themes of each are:
 1. hierarchical tiling
+2. vectorized/unrolled gmem->smem transfer
-2. shared memory swizzling
+3. shared memory swizzling
-3. async global memory copies (poor mans version)
+4. async global memory copies (poor mans version)
-4. fast shared memory index calculations
+5. fast shared memory index calculations
-5. tuning tile dimensions
+6. tuning tile dimensions

-# Kernel 1 - Hierarchical Tiling
+## Kernel 1 - Hierarchical Tiling
 The structure of Kernel 1 provides a foundation that I iterated on for the next 4 kernels.
 It has a 4 level hierarchical tiled structure as shown in the image below.
 Based on some experiments, for a single precision GEMM calculation not running on tensor cores, a 4 level tiling structure similiar to this one is sufficient to keep the compute units fully fed, and get close to cuBLAS performance.
 However, for a tensor core GEMM, it is only the starting point!
 If at this point you find yourself confused, and are interested in reading about a series of 10ish kernels that build up to a kernel like this one, I highly recommend [this](https://siboehm.com/articles/22/CUDA-MMM) article.

 ![tiling](/images/my_tiles_2.png)